hyperledger-labs/fablo/README.md

 ## Fabrica config

-Fabrica config is a single JSON file that describes desired Hyperledger Fabric network topology (network settings, CA, orderer, organizations, peers, channels, chaincodes).
+Fabrica config is a single JSON or YAML file that describes desired Hyperledger Fabric network topology (network settings, CA, orderer, organizations, peers, channels, chaincodes).
 It has to be compatible with the [schema].
 You may generate a basic config with `./fabrica init` command.
 See the [samples](https://github.com/softwaremill/fabrica/blob/main/samples/) directory for more complex examples.